 Any credible evidence of the abuse, such as protection orders, police reports, court records, medical records, reports from social services agencies, a statement from you signed under penalty of perjury detailing abuse suffered since your admission to the United States, and/or affidavits from third parties who can knowledgeably attest to the abuse you experienced.
-You may also submit evidence that you sought safe haven in a shelter for the abused or similar refuge, as well as photographs evidencing your injuries.
+You may also submit evidence that you sought safe haven in a as well as photographs evidencing your injuries; and shelter for the abused or similar refuge, as well as photographs evidencing your injuries.